 COVID-Related Best Practices: planning for reopening

-Governor Baker has extended the extension of non-essential businesses closure to May 19th and has issued a phased plan to reopen the economy amid the COVID-19 pandemic.
+Governor Baker continues to update a phased plan to reopen the economy amid the COVID-19 pandemic.

 In the meantime, many of our businesses are preparing now as their operations are allowed to gradually resume.
 Below are ideas and resources with sources cited.
 The Town will update this page as further guidance is issued by the state and Brookline Public Health.
 Currently, Public Health has issued guidance for food establishments that continue to be open to the public as an essential business and general cleaning and disinfection guidance.

 - Brookline Chamber of Commerce Business Forum (you do not need to be a Chamber member, discussions are private to businesses that join as members)

 - Communication to Customers - in your marketing, show customers how you are keeping your employees & customers safe!
 We are hearing from many residents and neighborhood associations eager to support local businesses, and learning about reopening stores through their social networks.
 Many customers returning to the marketplace are purchasing first from businesses that are explaining their safety protocols.
 Photos of safe, hard-working employees of local businesses are very often reposted!

 - Retail ideas, courtesy of Beth Venti at Wild Goose Chase

 - Hand sanitizer at entrance and counters, one way loop around the store, tape the floor every 6 feet to give an awareness of social distancing

 - Steam heat (212 degrees) clothes and hangers after someone tries them on